DemoClient-SP360/python-jupyter/Base-N_Calc/Readme.md

 # Usage

 1) Fill the required fields.
 2) the conversion result will be displayed in the Result Entry.
+Happy

 # Output